liquity/ChickenBond/README.md

 - Pending LUSD in the LUSD Silo
 - Acquired LUSD in the LUSD Silo
 - Acquired LUSD in Curve

+## Shifter functions

+The two system shifter functions are public and permissionless.
+They are:

+`shiftLUSDFromSPToCurve`
+And
+`shiftLUSDFromCurveToSP`.

+when the LUSD spot price in the Curve is > 1, anyone may shift LUSD from the Liquity Stability Pool to the Curve pool, thus moving the spot price back toward 1 - improving the dollar peg.
+Conversely, when the spot price is < 1, anyone may shift LUSD out of the Curve pool, which increases the price toward 1.

+Crucially, an LUSD shift transaction only succeeds if it improves the Curve spot price by bringing it closer to 1, yet must not cause it to cross the boundary of 1.

+Shifter functions are enabled only in normal mode.

 ### Flow of funds between individual buckets